omundy/learn-javascript/javascript-1/1-2-control-flow/control-flow.md

 👉 **Try it out**

 1. [Lottery v.1](../../javascript-topics/games/the-lottery/README.md) - Build your first game!
-2. [Gradebook Conditions](../1-3-functions-scope/exercise-grade-book.md) - Use conditions, functions, and jquery to code a gradebook app.
+1. [Gradebook](../../javascript-topics/single-page-apps/grade-book/README.md) - Code a gradebook app using conditions, functions, and jquery.
-3. Exercises from Eloquent Javascript Ch2 [Looping a triangle](https://eloquentjavascript.net/02_program_structure.html#h_TcUD2vzyMe), [FizzBuzz](https://eloquentjavascript.net/02_program_structure.html#h_TcUD2vzyMe), [Chessboard](https://eloquentjavascript.net/02_program_structure.html#h_TcUD2vzyMe)

-The data, conditions, and events of Javascript can be seen at work in [this lamp demo](https://omundy.github.io/learn-javascript/1-0-introduction/javascript-lamp/index.html)
+1. Revisit [this lamp demo](../../javascript-topics/single-page-apps/javascript-lamp/index.html) to explore how it uses conditions.

 ## References